ioccc-src/winner/2005/giljade/README.md

 when returning to it now I had to sweat quite a lot to understand the f\*\*\*ing mess I've made.

 ### Known Bugs/problems/warnings/portability issues

-Some `CPP`s issue a warning about empty macro parameters.
+Some `cpp`s issue a warning about empty macro parameters.

 `-pedantic` informs me that 'ISO C' does not allow extra ; outside of a function, and to this I say to ISO what ???